Guest blogger: Carla Youmans

 Benefits of Hybrid Learning

-Using itslearning, Forsyth County School System (near Atlanta, Georgia) was able to start the first public school hybrid model in the southeast United States: traditional students in a brick and mortar school were offered the flexibility to personalize their learning while working remotely on Mondays and Fridays (under certain guidelines and parameters).
+Using itslearning, Forsyth County School System (near Atlanta, Georgia) was able to start the first public school hybrid model in the southeast United States: traditional students in a brick and mortar school were offered the flexibility to personalise their learning while working remotely on Mondays and Fridays (under certain guidelines and parameters).

 Additionally, the student planner—one of my personal favorite parts of itslearning—allows students, parents, teachers, administrators and counselors to constantly see what is going on academically in the life of a student (even when they are absent).
-Organization is one of the skills that students have a hard time mastering, yet itslearning makes it easy for them, while making it easy to communicate with parents.
+Organisation is one of the skills that students have a hard time mastering, yet itslearning makes it easy for them, while making it easy to communicate with parents.

 With students working remotely two days a week, our teachers needed a reliable learning management system with effective communication tools, assessment tools and remediation/enrichment tools.
-Without any one of these, our work with students—and in providing students flexibility and personalization strategies—would not have been possible.
+Without any one of these, our work with students—and in providing students flexibility and personalisation strategies—would not have been possible.
 Our ability to dream and envision these possibilities would not have been imaginable.